-“Oh, you’re staying at the Watermelon,” a Paulistano friend proclaimed whilst we sipped coffee in Rua Oscar Freire.
-We had arrived to the city after the long flight from London, so we were a little confused by his comment.
-But on returning to the hotel that afternoon, we soon understood.
+“Oh, you’re staying at the Watermelon?” a Paulistano friend proclaimed whilst we sipped coffee in Rua Oscar Freire, São Paulo’s chic fashion street and answer to Bond Street or Fifth Avenue.
+We had arrived in the city after the long flight from London, so we were a little confused by his comment at first.
+But on returning to the Hotel Unique that afternoon, we soon understood.

 The Hotel Unique’s architecture is quirky, to say the least.
-It’s striking crescent shape does make it look like a watermelon indeed and its ship-like porthole windows double as watermelon seeds.
+Its striking crescent shape does make it look like a watermelon indeed and its ship-like porthole windows double as seeds.
 The hotel brings a whole new meaning to luxury hospitality in Brazil.
-Far more international and design led (it is a Design Hotel, after all) than its competitors, the décor is stylish and modern (high ceilings, dark elevators) eccentric, playful and sexy.
+Far more international and design-led than its competitors, the décor is stylish and modern (high ceilings, dark elevators) eccentric, playful and sexy.